X-Rays

 Good to Know

-• Interpretation fees charged by a radiologist as part of the X-ray service are included as eligible expenses under paragraph 118.2(2)(o).
-You do not need to claim them separately.
+• Interpretation fees charged by a radiologist as part of the X-ray service are included as eligible expenses under paragraph 118.2(2)(o) and do not need to be claimed separately.

 Frequently Asked Questions